 The loop that connects human biology to human culture is ripe for other life forms to observe and adapt into.
 To think that virtual worlds will only be occupied by human minds is anthropocentric thinking.
 Human innovation is fair game for any kind of intelligence to partner with, and the exploitation of it is not just a possibility, it’s a probability.
 We should be inviting ghost intelligences into this techno-sphere so we can quickly adapt into the present and future world.

 Resulting from this idea that all sorts of beneficial intelligences are lying in wait and ready to innovate given the slightest opportunity, I have come to view the material world and its resources in an ecologically conservative way.

-I make artwork with the idea that our human-constructed world and the larger natural world are converging at quickening rate, and that technologies from both realms are wrapping around each other in order to create new space and opportunity.
+I make artwork with the notion that our human-constructed world and the larger natural world are converging, and that technologies from both realms are wrapping around each other and making new space.

 The idea of being able to participate in an evolving system that is open to new modifications and interpretation is key to how I involve myself in making form.
 If we look at human technology through the broader lens of deep time, then our 20th century achievements (through contemporary prosthetic-like tools) do not look so abnormal.
 The car is an extension of our legs, and our legs grew out of a place in our backbone where a tail used to be.
 That was possible because before we were mammals we were fish swimming in water.
 There is a direct and traceable line of cause and effect that can direct us back in time to these evolutions.
 From this observation it is not much of a stretch to say that the future of this line is not set in stone; on the contrary, it is surprisingly malleable.
 This system is hungry for a diversity of ideas and ways of making if it is to remain strong and healthy.
 It is only through a diversity of options that a future for our world as we know it is possible, and it is through art that these choices can be produced and communicated.